French ELAN Regulation: What Hosts Need to Know

 Guest Declaration

 You must declare the number of guests staying at your property to local authorities.
-This is essential for tax purposes and local compliance.
+This information supports tax compliance and local administrative requirements.

 How to Register Your Property